w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

   WantedBy=multi-user.target
 ```

-Once the file is saved, execute the command below to use reload the `systemd` and enable the service
+Once the file is saved, execute the command below to reload `systemd` and enable the service
-so that it will be loaded automatically during starting the OS.
+so that it will be loaded automatically during the operating system's startup.

 ```bash
 sudo systemctl daemon-reload && systemctl enable prometheus && systemctl start prometheus